Is Hemp Going to Sky-rocket the UK Farming Economy?

 Though for many farmers this would represent a radical, and perhaps uncomfortable, departure from tradition, with enough support from the government they could be convinced to warm to it as a viable, and profitable, alternative.

 Given the amount of industries that hemp that can be used in, there would be little need for farmers to be in direct competition with each other, as different farms could grow hemp for different purposes, varying widely from construction to medicine.

 Not only that, but hemp farming stands as one of the most environmentally sustainable forms of agriculture, requiring virtually no pesticides, fewer toxic chemicals, and less water in the manufacturing process.

 A New Identity for Post-Brexit Britain?

-With brexit looming ever more ominously on the horizon, the UK government needs to look at new ways it can diversify its economy and re-define its global identity, or else risk slipping into irrelevance.
+With brexit firmly rooting itself, (NH edit -16/10/21) the UK government should look at new ways it can diversify its economy and re-define its global identity, or else risk slipping into irrelevance.

 Like the UK, most countries around the world have heavy restrictions on how much hemp can be grown, despite strong demand for the material.
 By investing in the hemp industry the UK could position itself as one of the world’s leading exporters of hemp products, not to mention the thousands of new jobs that would be created.

-The UK is already the world’s no.1 exporter of medical marijuana (despite the government’s repeated hypocritical assertions that the medical benefits are unproven), so why not hemp as well?
+The UK is already the world’s no.1 exporter of medical marijuana, so why not hemp as well?
 The UK is primarily a service-based economy that depends heavily on EU immigration to operate.
 It goes without saying that this might not be the most sustainable economic model going forward, especially if the hard-brexiteers get their way.